At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 - From Symbiosis (Pack 6): retired agents gift maps, evals, and receipts, offering a better baseline for the next first look.

 - To Responsibility (Pack 2): attentiveness hands over the who, what, and why — along with flags on rights and unknowns.
+Without attentiveness, responsibility operates in the dark; without responsibility, attentiveness is merely observational.

 - To Competence (Pack 3): high-caution areas become small, safe-to-fail trials.